RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	the	ISO/IEC	27001	security	certification	and framework	is	a	general	security	program	and	does	not	apply	to	US government	systems.

-### Question # 47 - Which	of	the	following	cloud	concepts	encapsulates	the	security	concernsrelated	to	bring	your	own	device	(BYOD)	that	a	cloud	security professional	must	always	be	cognizant	of?
+### Question # 47 - Which	of	the	following	cloud	concepts	encapsulates	the	security	concerns related	to	bring	your	own	device	(BYOD)	that	a	cloud	security professional	must	always	be	cognizant	of?
 A.	Portability
 B.	Broad	network	access
 C.	On-demand	self-service